-- Timestamp CC can be modified to allow only recoverable schedules: - Buffer all writes until writer commits (but update WTS(O) when the write is allowed.) - Block readers T (where TS(T) > WTS(O)) until writer of O commits. - Similar to writers holding X locks until commit, but still not quite 2PL.
+- Timestamp CC can be modified to allow only recoverable schedules (any similarity to 2VCC?): - Buffer all writes until writer commits (but update WTS(O) when the write is allowed.) - Block readers T (where TS(T) > WTS(O)) until writer of O commits. - Similar to writers holding X locks until commit, but still not quite 2PL.